Drivers Suspect Scam After Cars Towed From Lot During Concert

 A video from a viewer shows tow vehicles coming into the lot one after another, to take cars away.

-Chicago police said an officer met with the drivers and told them to call 3-1-1.MORE NEWS: Manhunt Underway In Tinley Park For Suspects Tied To Shooting, Double Homicide
+Chicago police said an officer met with the drivers and told them to call 3-1-1.MORE NEWS: Illinois Democrats Look To Increase Edge With New Congressional Maps

 The vehicles were taken to Lincoln Towing and drivers have to pay to get them out.